godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 ImmediateGeometry is a node that uses an immediate mode style interface (like SurfaceTool) to draw objects.
-The difference between ImmediateGeometry and the SurfaceTool is that ImmediateGeometry is a node itself that can be added to the scene tree and is drawn directly from the code.
-The SurfaceTool generates a Mesh that needs to be added a MeshInstance to be seen.
+The difference between ImmediateGeometry and the SurfaceTool is that ImmediateGeometry is a node itself that can be added to the scene tree and is drawn directly from the code, while the SurfaceTool generates a Mesh that needs to be added to a MeshInstance to be seen.

-ImmediateGeometry is useful for prototyping because of the straightforward API, but it is slow because the geometry is rebuilt every frame.
-It is most useful for quickly adding simple geometry to debug visually (e.g. by drawing lines to visualize physics raycasts etc.).
+ImmediateGeometry is useful for prototyping because of its straightforward API, but it is slow because the geometry is rebuilt every frame.
+It is most useful for adding simple geometry for visual debugging (e.g. by drawing lines to visualize physics raycasts etc.).

 For more information about ImmediateGeometry, please see the :ref:`ImmediateGeometry tutorial <doc_immediategeometry>`.